-Whether it’s for date night, a job promotion, a birthday celebration, or really any other event worth breaking out the champagne for, there is no shortage of restaurants in Philly where you can have a romantic, candlelit, and celebratory dinner.
-When your neighborhood watering hole doesn’t feel quite special enough (no shade to Citywides, but sometimes a nice wine list is what you need), there are more than enough Philly destinations to visit for a special dinner on the town.
+Whether it’s for date night, a job promotion, a birthday celebration, or really any other event worth breaking out the Champagne for, Philly has no shortage of restaurants where you can have a romantic dinner.
+When your neighborhood watering hole doesn’t feel quite special enough — no shade to Citywides, but sometimes you just need a nice wine list — there are more than enough low-lit, intimate, and moody destinations to visit for a special dinner on the town.
 The tuxedo is definitely optional at all of the following spots, but hey, that could be fun, right?Read More

-16 Restaurants for a Romantic Night Out in Philly
+The Ultimate Restaurants for Date Night in Philly

-Dim lighting, classy cocktails, and prix fixe menus for that special occasion dinner on your calendar
+Moody lighting, classy cocktails, and prix fixe menus for that special-occasion dinner on your calendar

 If you’re in the Northwest, there’s no better romantic restaurant than Jansen in Mt.
 Airy.
-Situated on the cobblestoned Germantown Avenue, Jansen occupies a historic 18th-century house with the original fireplace and a beautiful outdoor patio.
-Enjoy a fine dining menu that includes a seasonally changing menu of oysters Rockefeller, elk osso bucco, and stuffed acorn squash.
+Situated on cobblestoned Germantown Avenue, chef David Jansen’s namesake occupies a historic 18th-century house with the original fireplace and a beautiful outdoor patio.
+Enjoy a fine-dining menu that includes a seasonally changing menu of oysters Rockefeller, elk osso bucco, and stuffed acorn squash.
 The wine list is impressive, too.

-On the rooftop of the Ironworks building across the river from Manayunk, Nick Elmi’s Lark is a lovely space for date night, with art deco chandeliers, soft wood tables, and a gorgeous view.
-The coastal Mediterranean menu is as special as the environment: Dishes like braised chilled leeks and blue crab and pink peppercorn strozzapreti are crafted with care.
-The cocktails and wine list are stellar, too.
+On the rooftop of the Ironworks building across the river from Manayunk, Nick Elmi and Fia Berisha’s Lark is a lovely space for date night, with art deco chandeliers, velvet banquettes, and a gorgeous view.
+The coastal Mediterranean menu is as special as the environment: Dishes like braised chilled leeks and blue crab and pink peppercorn strozzapreti are crafted with care, perfect alongside a stellar list of cocktails and wine.

 Also featured in: